-To thoroughly evaluate the characterization accuracy of our method, we rely on the detailed scoring information exposed by the scorer code.
-For each match, it provides the predicted and target source properties, the matching distance, and all error subpart values $E$ as presented in Table~\ref{table:error_functions}, as well as the final source score recombined by Eq.~\ref{eq:score_response_fct}.
-From this, we can draw individual error subparts histograms and compare the resulting error distribution to the associated score response function, which are represented in grey in Fig.~\ref{fig:all_param_pred}.
-For each error subpart, we indicate the region of the distribution where the score is saturated using red dashed lines.
-The more the error distribution is contained in this area, the higher the average subpart score.
-To push the analysis further, for each error subpart, we identify an appropriate source target property against which it would be interesting to represent the error distribution.
+To thoroughly evaluate the characterization accuracy of our method, we rely on the detailed information exposed by the scorer code.
+For each match, it provides the predicted and target source properties, the matching distance, all error subpart values $E$ from Table~\ref{table:error_functions}, and the final source score recombined by Eq.~\ref{eq:score_response_fct}.
+From this, we draw individual error subpart histograms and compare the resulting error distribution with the associated score response function, both shown in gray in Fig.~\ref{fig:all_param_pred}.
+For each error subpart, we use dashed red lines to indicate the region of the distribution where the score is saturated.
+The more the error distribution is contained in the corresponding area, the higher the average subpart score.
+For each error subpart, we identified an appropriate source target property against which it is relevant to represent the error distribution.
 For example, we represent the flux error as a function of the target's integrated line flux, which is natural considering that $E^{\rm flux}$ is simply a relative flux error.
-The sky position, the HI size, and PA are represented against the target beam-convolved HI size.
-The frequency position, the line width, and the inclination are represented against the target line width.
+The sky position, HI size, and PA are represented against the target beam-convolved HI size.
+The frequency position, line width, and inclination are represented against the target line width.
 All these distributions are represented in the form of 2D histograms, presented alongside their 1D counterparts in Fig.~\ref{fig:all_param_pred}.